-DT 97 Clinton McDonald 6-2 297 9th season

-Veteran defensive lineman enters first season with the team after joining ahead of Week 2...Has spent time with the Cincinnati Bengals (2010), Seattle Seahawks (2011-13) and Tampa Bay Buccaneers (2014-17)...Recorded a sack in Week 3 against the Dolphins...Has totaled 20 sacks over his 107-game career.
+DT 97 Clinton McDonald 6-2 297 9th season Veteran defensive lineman enters first season with the team after joining ahead of Week 2...Has spent time with the Cincinnati Bengals (2010), Seattle Seahawks (2011-13) and Tampa Bay Buccaneers (2014-17)...Recorded a sack in Week 3 against the Dolphins...Has totaled 20 sacks over his 108-game career.

 CB 22 Rashaan Melvin 6-2 196 6th season Rangy corner who joined the team via free agency this past offseason after spending last season with the Indianapolis Colts...
-Career totals include 46 games played with 26 starts, making 143 tackles (124 solo), four INTs, 29 passes defensed and three forced fumbles.
+Career totals include 47 games played with 26 starts, making 145 tackles (126 solo), four INTs, 29 passes defensed and three forced fumbles.

-LB 50 Nicholas Morrow 6-0 224 2nd season Second-year linebacker who made the team as an undrafted free agent in 2017...Made his first start of the season in Week 12 and registered his first career sack...Registered 57 tackles and four passes defensed in 16 games (five starts) as a rookie...Has appeared in 26 games and made six starts.
+LB 50 Nicholas Morrow 6-0 224 2nd season Second-year linebacker who made the team as an undrafted free agent in 2017...Made his first start of the season in Week 12 and registered his first career sack...Registered 57 tackles and four passes defensed in 16 games (five starts) as a rookie...Has appeared in 27 games and made seven starts.

-FS 27 Reggie Nelson 5-11 210 12th season Veteran safety in third season with the Raiders...Ranks first among active players with 38 INTs since 2007...Earned second Pro Bowl selection in 2016 after leading all NFL safeties with seven takeaways...Led the NFL with eight interceptions in 2015.
+FS27Reggie Nelson5-1121012th seasonVeteran safety in third season with the Raiders...Ranks first among active players with 38 INTs since 2007...Earned second Pro Bowl selection in 2016 after leading all NFL safeties with seven takeaways...Led the NFL with eight interceptions in 2015.12th season record for the longest rush by a punter, galloping 42 yards on a fake-punt.